legines/TriviaGame/README.md

 A trivia game that shows only one question until the player answers it or their time runs out.

 1. If the player selects the correct answer, a congratulations screen is shown.

-After a few seconds, display the next question -- do this without user input.
+   *.
+After a few seconds the next question is displayed without user input.

    * The scenario is similar for wrong answers and time-outs.

 1. If the player runs out of time, the correct answer is displayed and 'Times Up' is also displayed.